Self-Assessment & Reflection

 If you want to collect feedback after a session, you must remember that the presentation code expires after 4 hours so you need to email the participants the direct link to the presentation.
-The presentation must also be set to audience pace so the participants can go through and answer at their own pace.
+The presentation must also be set to the audience's pace so the participants can go through and answer at their own pace.

-Send out a survey post-seminar to understand what the students thought of the session, subjects they want to cover again or any tips on how to improve for next time.
+Send out a survey post-seminar to understand what the students thought of the session, subjects they want to cover again, or any tips on how to improve for next time.

 Mentimeter makes giving and receiving feedback uncomplicated and effortless.
-Feedback can help to drive the performance of the organization and although not always easy, it is an important skill and exercise in order to foster a culture of continuous improvement.
+Feedback can help to drive the performance of the organization and although not always easy, it is an important skill and exercise to foster a culture of continuous improvement.

 So now we have gone through ll of the best online tools to help you collect and gather feedback.
 We've even provided you with some examples of ways to gather feedback with Mentimeter too.
 So there really isn't much else for us to tell you!
 You should be feedback experts now.
 But if you're looking to jump right in a start gathering feedback then we have the features for you.